Accreditation and Licensure Information

-CMU is regionally accredited by the Higher Learning Commission (HLC) and as a regionally accredited institution is authorized to operate as an institution of higher education.
+CMU is accredited by the Higher Learning Commission (HLC) and as an accredited institution is authorized to operate as an institution of higher education.
 HLC is an institutional accrediting agency recognized by the U.S. Department of Education.
 CMU’s Statement of Affiliation Status may be viewed on the HLC website.

 CMU must be approved via the State Authorization Reciprocity Agreement or other State licensure mechanisms before they can enroll students into any Online programs offered by CMU.
 CMU engages in a continuous process for recognition as an authorized institution of higher education in all 50 states, the District of Columbia, and the U.S. Territories.
 CMU is committed to ensuring that its academic programs, institutional practices, delivery methods, and operational activities comply with applicable regulations specific to the jurisdiction.
 However, please note that if a student were to change residence to a state where CMU did not have state authorization, it would likely impact the student's eligibility for Title IV funds.

 Students relocating to another state while enrolled in a CMU program are urged to visit CMU's State Authorization Resource for program authorization information.
 CMU may not disburse additional Federal student aid to a student who is located in a state where CMU is not authorized to offer the student's current program.
 For additional information, contact Licensure & Regulatory Services at firstname.lastname@example.org or via phone at 989-774-3865.